 We looked at many verses in 2 Corinthians 8 and 9 because they’re the clearest chapters in the New Testament on giving.
 Second Corinthians 9:15, which is the last verse of the chapter, reads: “Thanks be to God for His indescribable gift!”
 Why did Paul conclude his teaching on giving with these words?
 He knew that encouraging us to reflect on God’s greatest gift would motivate us to give.
 C.H.
 Spurgeon said,

 Christ is the ultimate example of giving.
-He is the great Giver.
+God loves a cheerful giver, and He is the great Giver.
 Because of Him we give freely and generously.
 Our Lord Jesus is ever giving, and does not for a solitary instant withdraw His hand… the rain of His grace is always dropping, the river of His bounty is ever-flowing, and the wellspring of His love is constantly overflowing.
 As the King can never die, so His grace can never fail.4

 Giving is the appropriate response from people who realize how much they’ve been given.
 We should view giving as a privilege because of all that has been done for us.
 Consider this: Is there a higher, better reason we can have for giving?
 No.